 Istanbul is a total contrast to coastal Turkey.
 Steeped in a vast and fascinating history, it is a crowded, bustling and vibrant city and the main hub of the Turkish economy.
 The country’s trading and cultural heart, Istanbul has throughout history attracted foreign investors keen to utilise its unique position between Europe, Asia and the Middle East.

-Recent years have brought about a boom in foreign investors keen to secure affordable apartments in a city where housing shortages mean quick capital gains and healthy rental returns.
-Istanbul attracts those looking for multiple units to buy and rent at affordable prices, those looking for mid to long term capital gains and anyone wishing to purchase an investment property in a city tipped globally as one of the top shot spots for investors.
+Recent years have brought a boom in foreign investors keen to secure affordable apartments in a city where housing shortages mean quick capital gains and healthy rental returns.
+Istanbul attracts those looking for multiple units to buy and rent at affordable prices, those looking for mid to long term capital gains and anyone wishing to purchase an investment property in a city tipped globally as one of the top spots for investors.